Policy on Academic Honesty

 - Faculty member explains the next step in the process is to meet with the Assistant Dean.

-- (normally within 5 days of receipt of form from faculty/library staff).
+(normally within 5 business days of receipt of form from faculty member)

 - Review student history before meeting.

-- Meet with student and review form (normally within 5 days after meeting with faculty/library staff).
+- Meet with student and review form (normally within 5 business days after meeting with faculty member).

 - Student gives his/her account.